Trams in Kolkata: 1902–1951: Electric trams

 After a long 15 years gap, new tram route construction had started again in 1925.
-The Nonapukur line was extended to Park Circus via Park Street (now Mother Teresa Sarani) for serving residents and circus goers of that area.
+The Nonapukur line was extended to Park Circus via Park Street for serving residents and circus goers of that area.
 Park Circus tram depot was also constructed at that time.
-In the next year, the direct access of the Behala line via Orphanganjbazar was replaced by present alignment via Wattganj junction for smooth tram service.
-A new terminus near Racecourse was constructed in next year for race special trams towards Belgachhia, Bagbazar, Galiff Street, Rajabazar, High Court, Nimtala, Park Circus, Tollygunge, Behala & Khidirpur.
-In the next year, a new branch was constructed from Kalighat to Ballygunge, another then south suburb of Kolkata via Ballygunge Avenue (now Rasbihari Avenue).
+In the next year, the direct access of the Behala line via Orphanganjbazar was replaced by present alignment via wattgunge junction for smooth tram service.
+A new terminus near Racecourse was constructed in next year for race special trams towards Belgachia, Bagbazar, Galiff Street, Rajabazar, High Court, Nimtala, Park Circus, Tollygunge, Behala & Kidderpore.
+In the next year, a new branch was constructed from Kalighat to Ballygunge, another then south suburb of Kolkata via Rasbihari Avenue.